 - The eye has only been out of place for a short time

 The above points highlight the importance of immediate veterinary attention which can mean the difference between saving and losing the eye

 - Bleeding into the eye

 - Extraocular (muscles on the outside of the eye which are responsible for movement) muscle avulsion has torn away

 If it is possible to save the eye, the veterinarian will place the cat under general anesthesia, clip and sterilise the eyelids, flush the eye with sterile saline to remove debris, the lids are unrolled, and the globe is carefully pressed back into position with a moist surgical sponge.
 The eyelids are temporarily stitched shut (temporary tarsorrhaphy) to keep the eye in place for between 1-3 weeks.

 If it is not possible to save the eye, the veterinarian will remove it along with the orbital tissues under general anesthesia.
 The eyelid is then sewn permanently shut.

 The cat will be sent home with a care sheet, topical antibiotics and painkillers and in some cases, anti-inflammatories.
-An Elizabethan collar will be necessary to prevent the cat damaging the area.
+An Elizabethan collar will be necessary to prevent the cat from damaging the area.
 Always follow your veterinarian’s instructions.
-Watch for signs of infection which include redness, pain and discharge.
+Watch for signs of infection which include redness, pain, and discharge.